openstack/openstack-manuals/doc/install-guide/source/preface.rst

 +++++++++++++++++++++++++++++++++++++++++

-This guide will show you how to install OpenStack by using packages on openSUSE Leap 42.2 and SUSE Linux Enterprise Server 12 - for both SP1 and SP2 - through the Open Build Service Cloud repository.
+This guide will show you how to install OpenStack by using packages on openSUSE Leap 42.3 and SUSE Linux Enterprise Server 12 SP3 through the Open Build Service Cloud repository.

 Red Hat Enterprise Linux and CentOS
 +++++++++++++++++++++++++++++++++++